 The continued presence of Apollo’s name inspired writer Kirk Shimano to create his short play for this year’s festival.
 From the Apollo Theater to the Apollo space program, Apollo’s presence is felt even by those who know nothing about him.
 Can anyone else in the Roman pantheon lay claim to a similar omnipresence?
 Kirk’s play imagines a world where the gods of old battle with the one measure of might that truly matters: the length of their Wikipedia disambiguation page.

-APOLLO by Kirk Shimano
+APOLLO or SHOWTIME AT THE APOLLO by Kirk Shimano

 Directed by Sophia Mia Dipaola

 Staged Reading on October 18, 2018 at the EXIT Theatre

 Zoey Chien (The Slam Man)

 Dillon Siedentopf (Vulcan)